rd255/Spot-Instance-Pricing/README.md

 AWS spot instance pricing chart with configurable region, type and vCPU

 Steps to access chart :
-1. Download and unzip repo
+1. Click on green "Clone or Download" button at top-right corner of this page
-2. Open output.html file
+2. Unzip the downloaded file and
+3. Navigate to folder named "Spot-Instance-Pricing-master"
+4. Double click on output.html file to open it in browser
-3. Select Region
+5. Select Region
-4. Select Instance Type
+6. Select Instance Type